LE CENTRE 104

 A deux pas from the Eiffel Tower, this restaurant has you covered for your delicious (and affordable) French meal.
 Perfect for both lunch or dinner.
 Heads up, they don’t take reservations, try to avoid weekends and peak times if you don’t want to have a wait.

-My favorite restaurant in Paris hands down.
+My favorite Indian restaurant.
 All I have to say is that if you want the best veggie samosa in France, this is where it is.
-I go here on average once every 2 weeks.
-It’s been 4 years.
-Let’s just say I’m a regular, and HIGHLY recommend it.
+I have been going here on average once a month since I moved to Paris in 2008.
 Great option for vegetarian and vegan friends!
 I don’t suggest this place if you are not into [even lightly] spicy food.

 Ne0bistro in the 17th, between Pont Cardinet commuter train stop and métro Brochant.
 A modern gem in the Parisian landscape, right next to the Martin Luther King Park.
 Appetizer/entrée or entrée/dessert for 25 bucks for lunch, prices slightly higher for dinner.
 Menu with varied French dishes with the perfect twist and top notch presentation (at least I thought so!).
 Cozy atmosphere with modern vibes: light wood, black leather, white marble and plants.
 Reservations recommended.